Cadry's Kitchen

 (If the pan starts to get too hot, lower the heat.
 Add more oil, if necessary.)

 • Push the vegetables to one side of the pan.
-In the empty area, add the remaining ½ teaspoon organic canola oil.
+In the empty area, add the remaining ½ teaspoon avocado oil.
 In that small spot, sauté garlic and ginger for a minute or so, until fragrant.
 Then incorporate them with the other vegetables.

 • Add cumin, coriander, turmeric, and a dash of cayenne, if using.
 Incorporate the spices with the vegetables, and allow everything to cook for a couple of minutes.